-Some are digital-only, can be opened very quickly without too much hassle or admin, and are also cheap.
+Some are digital-only, can be opened very quickly without too much hassle or administration, and are also cheap.

 A business account can help you build your business credit rating

-While you may have no intention to take out a business loan now, you never know what the future holds.
+While you may have no intention of taking out a business loan now, you never know what the future holds.

 At one point, you may want to grow your business, move it out of your living room, develop a great idea you’ve had, and might need credit to do so.